williamouyang/okta.github.io/_source/_docs/api/resources/authn.md

 ##### Response Example (Invalid Credentials)
 {:.api .api-response .api-response-example}

-Primary authentication requests with an invalid `username` or `password` fail with a `401 Unauthorized` error.
+`401 Unauthorized` status code is returned for requests with invalid credentials or when access is denied based on sign-on policy.

 ~~~http
 HTTP/1.1 401 Unauthorized